 You're certainly not alone if you're suffering from any of these symptoms of insomnia.
 More than 25 percent of Americans report not getting enough sleep occasionally.
 And 10%, according to the CDC, experience insomnia almost every night.

 So, how do you tell if you've simply hit a rough patch that will pass, or if you have a chronic sleep problem?

 There isn't a hard number, says Tracey Marks, MD, psychiatrist in Atlanta and author of Master Your Sleep.
 A good marker is to look at a week or month and add up whether you've had trouble sleeping more nights than not.

 Acute insomnia, which lasts for a few days, can be connected to a particular event like a work deadline or examination.

-It's common to have temporary insomnia, says William Kohler, MD, medical director of Florida Sleep Institute in Spring Hill, Fla.
+It's common to have temporary insomnia, says William Kohler, MD, medical director of the Florida Sleep Institute in Spring Hill, Florida.
 You don't need to be overly concerned about a couple nights of restless sleep.
 But if insomnia persists and interferes with your functioning, then it's time to evaluate the nature of the problem.

 Chronic insomnia, which occurs at least 3 times a week for 3 months or more, can affect your daytime functioning.
 You may notice changes in your mood, difficulty concentrating, or decreased productivity.